dkluis/GDevelop/README.md

 Currently learning the system and all 'games' for now are just that, learning exercises.

 Ultimate goal is the Drinking Game, the brain-child of Robin Kluis.

+* Using
+  * GDevelop
+  * MTTQ server
+  * Python with mariaDB to manage multi player
+* Running on Ubuntu at Digital Ocean